N947 800 (Acyclovir 800 mg)

 Pill imprint N947 800 has been identified as Acyclovir 800 mg.

-Acyclovir is used in the treatment of herpes simplex; herpes simplex, suppression; varicella-zoster; ramsay hunt syndrome; herpes simplex, mucocutaneous/immunocompromised host (and more), and belongs to the drug class purine nucleosides.
+Acyclovir is used in the treatment of herpes simplex; infectious mononucleosis; varicella-zoster; herpes simplex, mucocutaneous/immunocompromised host; herpes simplex encephalitis (and more), and belongs to the drug class purine nucleosides.
 There is no proven risk in humans during pregnancy.
 Acyclovir 800 mg is not subject to the Controlled Substances Act.

 See also related documents.